4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP SET FROZEN PANES` command <!-- REF #_method_.VP SET FROZEN PANES.Summary -->sets the frozen status of the columns and rows in the *paneObj* so they are always displayed in the *vpAreaName*<!-- END REF -->.
+The `VP SET FROZEN PANES` command<!-- REF #_method_.VP SET FROZEN PANES.
+Summary -->sets the frozen status of the columns and rows in the *paneObj* so they are always displayed in the *vpAreaName*<!-- END REF -->.
 Frozen columns and rows are fixed in place and do not move when the rest of the document is scrolled.
 A solid line is displayed to indicate that columns and rows are frozen.
 The location of the line depends on where the frozen column or row is on the sheet:

 * **Columns on the left or right**: For columns on the left of the sheet, the line is displayed on the right side of the last frozen column.
 For columns on the right side of the sheet, the line is displayed on the left side of the first frozen column.
 * **Rows on the top or bottom**: For rows at the top of the sheet, the line is displayed below the last frozen row.
 For rows at the bottom of the sheet, the line is displayed above the first frozen row.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.